Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 # Writing

-## Generate Headline
+## Generate Headlines

 `Suggest some headlines`

 Hate writing headlines?
 Let GPT do some of the heavy-lifiting.
 Paste the text, ask for headlines and get some siggestions back.
 Again, edit carefully.
+You can also modify the output by adding adjectives like `snappy`, `short` or `scientific`.

 ## Simplify Text